EN10/TensorFlowForPoets/README.md

 Retraining one of Google's CNN image classification models to new categories using Transfer Learning.
 This can be an much faster (in a few minutes) than training from scratch (Inception V3 took Google, 2 weeks).

-Based on [Codelab](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/index.html#0), updated Dec 6 2017
+Based on [Tensorflow Retrain](https://www.tensorflow.org/versions/master/tutorials/image_retraining) and [Codelab](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/index.html#0) (updated Dec 6 2017)

 ## Install Tensorflow: